dotnetjunkie/blog/content/posts/meanwhile-on-the-command-side-of-my-architecture.md

 In my view of the world, the command should by itself be the business transaction and should be atomic.
 In other words, your command should be `SignUpNewCustomerCommand` with its related `SignUpNewCustomerCommandHandler`.
 The `SignUpNewCustomerCommand` is what you process in a single Web API request.

 In case the handler has shared logic (logic that is used by other handlers as well), you can extract this logic to an facade service, like an `ICustomerAdditionService`.
 If you have a lot of this shared logic, it might be beneficial to add a common abstraction for this type of logic.
 For instance, you might define an `ILogicCommandHandler<TLogicCommand>` and create `AddCustomerLogicCommand`, `AddCustomerSubscriptionLogicCommand`, etc. This separates the main use case (`SignUpNewCustomerCommand` from the reusable building blocks).
 In other words, you make your abstractions [holistic](http://scrapbook.qujck.com/holistic-abstractions-take-2/).
-This makes boundaries for adding cross-cutting concerns very clear, since you often only want to add transaction handling, deadlock retry, security and authorization checks only at the outer layer.
+This makes boundaries for adding Cross-Cutting Concerns very clear, since you often only want to add transaction handling, deadlock retry, security and authorization checks only at the outer layer.

 ---
 #### Luc - 13 July 17